(AUGUST 2019 – PRESENT)

 Ph.D.
 Computer Science

-Current and completed coursework includes:
+My completed graduate coursework includes:

 - Computational Corpus Linguistics